Basile Essa Mvondo

 Basile Essa Mvondo (born 19 April 1978) is a Cameroonian former professional footballer who played as an attacking midfielder.

-He played in the successful Cameroon team that won the 1995 African Youth Championship.
-He made eight appearances for the Cameroon national team, and made the squad for the 1996 African Cup of Nations.
+He played in the Cameroon national team that won the 1995 African Youth Championship.
+He made eight appearances for Cameroon, and made the squad for the 1996 African Cup of Nations.

 He played his club football with Aigle Royal Menoua in the 1995–96 season, and with Arema F.C. in Indonesia in the 2007–08 season, following which he retired from football.